nathanielstenzel/LaserWeb4/DOCKER.md

 ```
 - connect to app: http://localhost:8000

+## Options
+- Change the `--device=` to point to the correct USB device if necesscary, eg `--device=/dev/ttyACM0` etc.
+- To use a different port change the port mapping in the `docker run` command to `<port number>:8000` and adjust the url you connect to appropriately.

 ## Stopping
 Stopping the running container can be tricky, it wont respond to conventional stop commands (ctrl-c, etc.)
 Start a new shell and stop the attached container with `docker stop <uuid>`